Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Estimates for L2 Estimates for Phi

-The singular behavior near the spatial origin is of concern, as in a general metric we can no longer consider $\frac{1}{r^*}$ as a solution of the wave equation for general metrics.
-One solution is to base our geometric analysis on some first-order reduced metric $m^*$, which is equal to $m$ near the spatial origin and behaves like our exterior Schwarzschild metric in the extended exterior.
-We define the metric
+Applying the energy estimate gives a term like $t(\text{tr }Q[\bphi])$, which vanishes for $Q[\bG]$.
+In the Minkowski space one could apply the conformal transformation

-This is of course equal to the Minkowski metric in the interior.
-In the exterior, this is equal to
+in which $K_0$ is indeed Killing away from the spatial origin, and combine it with a similar estimate using the fundamental solution of the wave equation (cf. \cite{LS}).
+However, we will instead use a Hardy-type estimate which seems more robust under perturbations at the cost of requiring greater initial decay.
+Away from the spatial origin we have the identity

-It is therefore close to $\mt$, in the sense that they have the same exterior decay up to order $M\tp[-2]$.
+The singular behavior near the spatial origin is of concern, as $\frac{1}{r^*}$ is no longer a solution of the wave equation.
+We instead show take an estimate with a background metric $\mhat$, as defined in \ref{def:hatm}, and deal with the remainder separately.
+We define the energy